asok-mirror/FeatureManagement/README.md

 ```
 ## Docker

-Fell free to change the image and container names
+Feel free to change the image and container names

 ```bash